 The "Amateur Radio Antenna Protection Act" aims to safeguard the rights of amateur radio operators in South Carolina by prohibiting counties from enacting or enforcing ordinances that do not align with the Federal Communications Commission's Amateur Radio Preemption.
-This preemption mandates that local regulations regarding the placement, screening, or height of antennas must reasonably accommodate amateur communications while ensuring that any restrictions serve a legitimate local purpose with minimal regulation.
+This preemption mandates that local regulations regarding the placement, screening, or height of amateur radio antennas must reasonably accommodate amateur communications while ensuring that any regulations serve the minimum necessary purpose for health, safety, or aesthetic considerations.

 The bill emphasizes the importance of amateur radio as a public service, particularly in emergency situations, and highlights its role in promoting STEM education.
-By adding Section 4-1-190 to Chapter 1, Title 4 of the South Carolina Code, the legislation seeks to ensure that local ordinances are consistent with federal guidelines, thereby protecting the ability of amateur radio operators to install and utilize antennas on their properties effectively.
+By adding Section 4-1-190 to Chapter 1, Title 4 of the South Carolina Code, the legislation seeks to ensure that local governments cannot impose restrictive ordinances that would hinder the installation and use of antennas by amateur radio operators.
 The act will take effect upon the Governor's approval.

 Statutes affected: 01/15/2025: 4-1-190